 He never stopped shooting, even when the gigs dried up.
 We see him holding his smart phone mid-air, capturing everything in sight.

-Hollywood stopped calling, but his eye for stories never shut.Avildsen's career is certainly spotty.
-For every 'Save the Tiger' there's an 'Inferno' or 'A Night in Heaven.'Click To Tweet
+Hollywood stopped calling, but his eye for stories never shut.[click_to_tweet tweet=”‘King of the Underdogs’ pays tribute to a director who made millions cheer, laugh and leave the theater in a jubilant mood.” quote=”Avildsen’s career is certainly spotty.
+For every ‘Save the Tiger’ there’s an ‘Inferno’ or ‘A Night in Heaven.'”]

 The director shouldn’t be mentioned in the same breath as Spielberg, Coppola or Fincher.
 He still took pride in making audiences happy, a sentiment hopelessly out of date.